scalatta/Porti-ubuntader/README.md

-Easy script that reinstalls the Portainer.
+Easy script that reinstalls the Portainer with the latest version, and updates ubuntu.

 Created by: The Lazy Scalzed
 # big-upgrade